SinanGabel/Linux-commands/README.md

 * They have been used on Linux Debian or Ubuntu, various versions.

+* Some require root access, simply use sudo per command or 'sudo -i' once and then commands

 * WARNING: be careful with some of the commands, best read about them elsewhere first!

 ```